semgrep/bento/README.md

 $ bento archive
 ```

-Bento is at its best when run automatically as a git hook (i.e. `bento install-hook`) or as part of CI.
+Bento is at its best when run automatically as a Git pre-commit hook (i.e. `bento install-hook`) or as part of CI.

 ### Command Line Options
 ```bash